 Today’s website design trends are still reflective of the massive push toward the use of mobile devices of recent years.
 Since 2015, technology users have been favouring smartphones and tablets over traditional computers, and the number of mobile users has grown significantly.
-There are now an estimated 1.2 billion mobile users worldwide, with an estimated 25 percent of users in the Western world using mobile-only.
-Nearly 11 billion apps have been downloaded, and 85 percent of all devices that are currently manufactured can access the web.
+There are now an estimated 3.8 billion smartphone users worldwide.
+By 2025, 72% of all internet users will solely use smartphones to access the web.

 Responsive design has continued to evolve and become even more intuitive to help meet consumer demand for mobile functionality.
 However, it’s also sparked some interesting and somewhat unexpected design developments.